 Assess Risks

-Continual risk assessments are a crucial precaution to take when working at height.
+Another crucial working at height precaution is to ensure you are carrying out continual risk assessments.
 Once a risk assessment has been carried out, you must decide on the precautions required, record the significant findings and once again, continually review the assessment as necessary.

 During a risk assessment you must ensure: